 Why Does My iPhone Battery Die So Fast?
 Here’s A Quick Fix

-Is your iPhone battery draining too fast?
+Does your iPhone battery die very fast?
 Has this change occurred in the near past and you’re wondering why your iPhone battery is draining too fast?
 Here’s how to quickly fix iPhone battery drain caused by software and operating system issues.
 Some available guides suggest recharging your iPhone fully followed by an iPhone reset.
 But that is time-consuming and should be one of your last resorts when it comes to fixing battery issues.
 Instead, try only resetting your iOS internal settings while leaving all of your data intact.

 Resetting the Settings on iPhone

 First off: By resetting only the “Settings” on your iPhone, you can retain all data, apps, media and chat messages, contacts or call logs.
 At worst, your battery life is still be acting up after this attempt, but you won’t lose any data.
 This procedure only removes all of your custom settings in iOS and all of your saved WiFi networks and their accompanying passwords.
 So keep your WiFi password at hand, if possible.

 Hint: You can screenshot your most important “Settings” pages if you fear that you won’t be able to remember your preferred setup.